 Hence, it would be foolish to curtail them.
 Lee also argued that the idea that the Chinese students who are currently in the US are there to steal money is offensive.

-Some time back, Lee managed to become some kind of hype man for the AI scene in China.
-This feat assisted in boosting the reputation of China-based AI technology companies.
+Some time back, Lee managed to become a superstar for the AI scene in China.
+This feat assisted in boosting the reputation of China-based artificial intelligence companies.

 Today, he argues that China and the US ought to collaborate in AI development.
 This is the same stand that most politicians and executives in China including President Xi Jinping appear to be taking.